rightjs/rightjs-docs/docs/en/docs/dom/form.md

     enable() -> Form self

-Enables all disabled elements on the form
+Enables all disabled elements of the form.

     $('form').enable();